phillystafford/hs-challenge/README.md

 ### **I'm running out of time, may I skip one of the exercises?**

 Although we expect you to finish all of the exercises, we understand that life happens.
-If you aren't able to finish on time, focus on `Exercise 2` and try to make a start on the other exercise.
+If you aren't able to finish on time, focus on `Exercise 2` and try to start on the other exercise.
 Then give us some insight as to what you would have done in the `submission.md` file.